 When the good news finally came, the couple returned to the clinic for a sonogram.
 "It was so fun to see how excited everyone was for us," says Kayla.
 "It's a very personal journey and our team was right along with us for the tears and the happiness."

 Dr. Lydic agrees the journey through infertility is challenging.
 "It's often difficult for some to seek help and follow through because it is such a private and emotionally charged process," he says.
 "But the Baanders sought help from a trained specialist in a timely way, asking questions and objectively considering all their options.
 They were a joy to have as patients."

-"Dr. Baldassaro has been phenomenal, as well," says Kayla.
+"Our OBGYN has been phenomenal, as well," says Kayla.
 "I'd tell other couples not to be overwhelmed or afraid to ask for help.
 Infertility is a challenge many couples don't want to discuss.
 But finding the right physician and team makes all the difference."